 Trauma and Addiction

 The best way to prevent the residual effects of trauma from growing worse is to seek professional help.
 While in the care of a qualified professional, an individual can engage in a number of various therapies that have been proven to help alleviate the intensity of PTSD symptoms.
-At Ambrosia Treatment Center in West Palm Beach, Florida, we provide many resources for our clients experiencing the after effects of trauma and addiction, including the following:
+At Ambrosia Treatment Center in West Palm Beach, Florida, we provide many programs for our clients experiencing the after-effects of trauma and addiction, including the following: